 What is Selective Laser Sintering used for?
 Selective Laser Sintering has many advantages for designers and engineers.
 Common uses of SLS include functional prototypes, concept models, consumer products, architectural models, electronics housings, medical devices, sculptures, jigs, fixtures and more.

-Quickly get a quote in as soon as one hour on any 3D printing project today with our SmartQuote platform.
+Quickly get a quote in as soon as one hour on any 3D printing project today.

 |Core Capabilities||3D Printing & Additive Manufacturing, CNC Machining, Urethane Casting, Tooling & Injection Molding, Finishing & Assembly|